scottywz/un-startssl-ify/README.md

    (at least) the official client has a manual mode that lets you do it from another machine.
  * If you're worried about 90-day lifetimes, they're working on making automated renewals easier.
-In the meantime, set up a cron job.
+In the meantime, set up a cron job and pass the `--renew-by-default` flag to `letsencrypt`.

 Resources